riege/one-record-ontologydatamodel/README.md

 codes from the Ontology.
 See also [IATA-Cargo/ONE-Record Issue#92](https://github.com/IATA-Cargo/ONE-Record/issues/92) for details about "Standard values of enumerations".

+Package `org.iata.onerecord.cargo.util` contains utility class `ONERecordCargoUtil` which provides a `create(Class<T>)` method which creates a logistics object created with correct types attribute as per Vocabulary, e.g. used like

+    Waybill obj = ONERecordCargoUtil.create(Waybill.class);

 ## How to use / integrate